nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 ![](images/cqrs-pattern.webp)

 To pattern suggests to **separate read and write concerns at the architectural level** and use dedicated microservices for **READ** and **WRITE** operations.

+**Benefits:**

 - **Independent Scaling**: Read and write services can be scaled separately based on demand.
 For example, in a flight-booking application, the read service can be scaled out to handle heavy traffic, while the write service remains relatively smaller.
 - **Performance Optimization**: Each service can use different data storage strategies — denormalized views, caching, or read replicas for fast queries, while the write service ensures data integrity.
 - **Fault Isolation**: A failure in the write service (e.g., a database insert issue) does not impact read operations, improving system availability.

-### CQRS pattern and CAP theorem
-**CQRS is inherently neither AP nor CP**, but its implementation can lean toward **AP** or **CP** depending on the consistency model used:

-- **CQRS with CP**: Used in systems that require **immediate consistency**, ensuring that read and write operations are strictly synchronized (when sync after write is not available, reads fail).
-- **CQRS with AP**: Common in **scalable, distributed systems** where reads are fast and based on an **eventually consistent** model (when sync after write is not available, reads might be inconsistent).

-## Key issues
+**Challenges:**

 * **Increased complexity:** implementing CQRS can introduce additional complexity to your system.
 You need to manage the flow of data between command and query models, potentially duplicating data for different models.
 * **Eventual consistency:** CQRS can lead to eventual consistency issues, where query models may not reflect the most recent changes made by commands immediately.
 Dealing with this inconsistency requires careful handling and synchronization.
 * **Data duplication:** CQRS often involves duplicating data between command and query models, leading to increased storage requirements and complexity in keeping data synchronized.

+### CQRS pattern and CAP theorem
+**CQRS is inherently neither AP nor CP**, but its implementation can lean toward **AP** or **CP** depending on the consistency model used:

+- **CQRS with CP**: Used in systems that require **immediate consistency**, ensuring that read and write operations are strictly synchronized (when sync after write is not available, reads fail).
+- **CQRS with AP**: Common in **scalable, distributed systems** where reads are fast and based on an **eventually consistent** model (when sync after write is not available, reads might be inconsistent).

 ## References
 * [Orkes Conductor](https://www.orkes.io/what-is-conductor)